Emma Pinsent

 Supervisors: David Eastwood, Bianca Hester

-In 2019 she completed a Bachelor of Fine Arts (Honours) at UNSW: Art & Design, and in 2022 began a PhD (Art & Design) at the same institution supported by the Australian Government RTP Scholarship.
-She has exhibited across Sydney and in Brisbane, Tasmania, and Canberra in both commercial and ARI spaces and has been a finalist in a number of awards.
+In 2019, she completed a Bachelor of Fine Arts (Honours) at UNSW: Art & Design, and in 2022 began a PhD (Art & Design) at the same institution, supported by the Australian Government RTP Scholarship.
+She has presented in group, duo, and solo exhibitions in Sydney, Brisbane, Canberra, Melbourne, and Tasmania at publicly funded ARI spaces and a commercial gallery.
+She has been a finalist in several awards.

 ‘(Re)worlding porous materials in motion within the intertidal zone’.
 2023 AAANZ Conference, Queensland College of Art and Design, Griffith University, Gold Coast (Southport), QLD.